Denmark's Noma wins World's Best Restaurant third time

 Redzepi serves a new kind of Nordic cuisine such as musk ox and smoked marrow, sea urchin and dill or beef cheek and pear.

-The 34-year-old chef is an ambassador for the New Nordic Food program set up by the Nordic Council of Ministers and has headed the restaurant since its 2003 opening.
+The 34-year-old chef is an ambassador for the New Nordic Food programme set up by the Nordic Council of Ministers and has headed the restaurant since its 2003 opening.

 The Noma approach to cooking is concentrated on obtaining the best raw materials from the Nordic region such as Icelandic skyr curd, halibut, Greenland musk ox and berries.